 Here are some of the best options on how to get around Mykonos:

-- Walking: Mykonos Town is a pedestrian-friendly area, with narrow streets and alleys that are best explored on foot.
+- Walking: Mykonos Town is a pedestrian-friendly area.
+The small alleys are best explored on foot.
 Walking is a great way to discover the hidden corners of the town and to enjoy the charming architecture and atmosphere.
-However, I would not recommend to walk from the cruise ship to town since there are no sidewalks.
+However, I would not recommend walking from the cruise ship to town, since there are no sidewalks.

 - Public Transportation: There are buses that run regularly between Mykonos Town and other parts of the island.
 The buses are reliable and affordable, and the routes cover most of the popular destinations on the island.
 Since your cruise ship will most likely only be in town for a few hours, I would not recommend this option either.
 Flexibility is key when you want to see a lot of the island in little time.